Extending the Mann-Kendall test to allow for measurement uncertainty

 where $ \mathbbm{1}_{\{\cdot\}}$ denotes the indicator function.
 The conditions of this criterion could vary as discussed above, for example the absolute could be replaced if we were interested in uncertainty towards one direction of the measurements or $>$ could be replaced by $\geq$ in Equation \ref{eq:5}, depending on the measurement units or accuracy of the measurement instrument employed.

-The statistic $S_{ex}$ will be strongly positive if there is a positive trend in the data, and it will be strongly negative if there is a negative trend in the data.
-We will base our test on a normalized version of $S_{ex}$ ($t_{ex}$) and for this we need to estimate its variance under $H_0$.
-It is easy to see that under the null hypothesis,
+The statistic $S_{\rm ex}$ will be strongly positive if there is a positive trend in the data, and it will be strongly negative if there is a negative trend in the data.
+We will base our test on a normalized version of $S_{\rm ex}$ ($t_{\rm ex}$) and for this we need to know its variance under $H_0$.